bernardleanse/exceedra_tennis/README.md

 - run `touch .env`.

-- add `DATABASE_URL="postgresql://USERNAME@localhost:5432/tennis_api?schema=public"` code to the .env file, where it says USERNAME, type your own username instead.
+- run `echo "DATABASE_URL='postgresql://USERNAME@localhost:5432/tennis_api?schema=public' " >> .env` where it says USERNAME, type your own username instead.
 You can change `tennis_api` to a different name too if you need.

 - run `npx prisma migrate dev` to run migrations.